Ernest-Yoyowah/FrontendMasteryKit/README.md

 Feel free to reach out if you have any questions, suggestions, or feedback about my solutions or approach.
 You can contact me at [ernestniiyoyowah@gmail.com](mailto:ernestniiyoyowah@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ernestyoyowah)

-Thank you for visiting my repository and exploring my coding journey!
+Thank you for exploring my Frontend Mastery Kit and following along on my coding journey!